 The Maryland School for the Deaf Frederick Campus was originally designed as a residential campus.
 Currently three buildings house the dormitories on the Frederick Campus, Foxwell-Moylan Hall, Faupel Hall, and Klipp-Redmond Hall.
-The buildings were built between

-1964 and 1973.
+The buildings were built between 1964 and 1973.
 Each building is built with the same basic design.
 A fourth building, Barry Hall was demolished to accommodate the new cafeteria building.

-The design of the original dormitories is barracks style with gang bathrooms where supervision of students is difficult.
+The design of the original dormitories is barracks style with open showers where supervision of students is difficult.
 The dormitories were built at the largest period of residential enrollment of the school and are now over capacity for current enrollment needs.
 All buildings have the same design and foot print.

 The existing dormitory buildings are inadequate by today's standards.
 The buildings do not meet the requirements of the Americans with Disabilities Act.
-To be fully ADA compliant, the buildings would need elevators.
-In addition, they need to be updated to meet current requirements for fire suppression and sprinklers, and egress from the building.
+To be fully ADA compliant, the buildings would need elevators, upgraded doorways, permanent ramps and many other modifications.
+In addition, these dormitories need to be updated to meet current requirements for fire suppression and sprinklers, and egress from the building.
 They do not meet requirements for insulation and energy efficiency and need to be upgraded with lighting and energy efficient windows.
 There is no central air conditioning in the buildings.
 Some of the rooms have individual window units but the electrical capacity of the buildings will not accommodate a unit in every window.
-Individual units are not energy efficient.
+Individual air conditioning units are not energy efficient.

-The School has been operating under the existing deficient conditions for the past decade, but has made every effort to attain its mission to provide quality educational services, including a safe environment for its students and staff.
+The School has been operating under the existing deficient conditions for the past 15 years, but has made every effort to attain its mission to provide quality educational services, including a safe dormitory environment for its students and staff.